- What is SaaS?

 The cloud servers are presented as an interactive dashboard connected with API for respective components.
 It is like having a data center without actually having to own an actual data center - it is outsourced to the “virtual data center” located on the cloud.

-Example of IaaS in cloud computing is the well-known usual suspects - Amazon EC2, Windows Azure, and Google Compute Engine.
+An example of IaaS in cloud computing is the well-known usual suspects - Amazon EC2, Windows Azure, and Google Compute Engine.

 IaaS providers handle the servers, hard drives, networking, virtualization, and storage - the things that enable the operation within the infrastructure.
 At the same time, the client retains a high degree of control over each aspect of the process, including applications, runtime, operational systems, middleware, and the data itself.